adamschonewille/phys408OpticalCavity/LabNotebook.md

 This value has not changed significantly and is with in the error of the previous measurement.

-1. Sketch the beam shape and phase fronts of the cavity mode.
-Where is the focus of this beam?
-Hint: What boundary condition applies to the eigen-modes of the cavity?
+$$W_0 = 1.2mm,\ \ \lambda = 632.8nm, \ \ R_2 = 30cm$$
+For the focal length of the concave mirror we get:
+$$ r_0 = \frac{\lambda}{\pi}\sqrt{L(R_2-L)} \approx 0.174mm$$

 Given that our coupling lens has a focal length of 50cm, and the optical path to the first mirror is almost 50cm, we expect the beam to come to a focus just inside the cavity.
-3. Measure the minimum beam width (i.e. the beam waist) at the focus using a knife-edge measurement (See the write-up provided on the lab webpage that discusses a knife-edge measurement).

-4. What beam waist should you have in order to best mode match into the cavity?
-Hint: Your answer might depend on the length of your cavity.
-Be sure to specify what length (or lengths) you have decided to use.

-5. Given your answer for the ideal beam waist, what would be the ideal focal length lens to use?
-How far from the M1 mirror should it be placed?
+We can solve for a focal length given our beam parameters.
+Using the fact that the light coming into the coupling lens has a much longer coherence length than the focal length of the lens we get that:
+$$ r_0^2 = \frac{\lambda}{\pi * r_laser}*f \implies f = 51.77cm$$
+Unfortunately, no such focal length lens exists in the lab.
+We live with the imperfect mode match of 50cm.

+We looked to measure the beam waist around 25cm, we recalculate a theoretical beam waist for this distance.
+$$ W^2/2 = \frac{\lambda}{\pi}\sqrt{L(R_2-L)} \implies W = 0.30mm$$

+In reality we get values ranging from 0.393mm to 0.374mm, which gives us a percent difference of ~28\%.
+While this is a large difference, we expect the beam in reality to be more spread out than predicted in theory.
+Overall the beam is not being focused exactly where it should be, its passing through non thin elements, and the beam is not being focused exactly.
+Lastly there are significant measurement uncertainties related to the knife edge measurements.

+We can back calculate the ideal cavity length based on our 50cm focal length.
+Doing this we get L = 9.6, 20.4 .
+This is the cavity that would best match the beam radius.
+This is best cavity length for mode matching the focal length.
+This is length that corresponds with beam waist of 0.348mm.

 ## Day 2 2018 02 13
 ### Optical Cavity Set-up and Piezo Calibration: